microsoft/DeepSpeed/docs/_tutorials/advanced-install.md

 ## Install DeepSpeed from source

-After cloning the DeepSpeed repo from github you can install DeepSpeed in JIT mode via pip (see below).
+After cloning the DeepSpeed repo from GitHub, you can install DeepSpeed in JIT mode via pip (see below).
 This install should complete quickly since it is not compiling any C++/CUDA source files.